Selected Offering Exemptions

 Selling securities pursuant to Reg A+ depends on prior approval and “notice of qualification” from the SEC after staff review of company offering materials.
 This process of approval and SEC involvement in Reg A+ offerings are very different than the arms-length involvement and speed of closings for § 4(a)(2), Reg D, Rules 147, and Rule 701 offerings (again, Rules 504 and 506 simply require the filing of a Form D after the first sale has been made and no filing is required under § 4(a)(2), Rules 147, and Rule 701).
 However, although a federal exemption may allow for a quick close, registration or extensive pre-filings may still be required at the state level, so an issuer should talk to its attorney as soon as possible in the planning stages to prepare a realistic timeline for close.

 Some of the noted exemptions require that the offered securities be restricted.
 “Restricted securities” are securities issued in private offerings that must be held by purchasers for a certain period of time before they can be resold.
 Therefore, Reg A+ securities can be resold unrestricted, whereas securities purchased in § 4(a)(2), Reg D, Reg CF, Rules 147, and Rule 701 offerings are restricted.
 Under § 4(a)(2), Reg D, and Rule 701, generally the securities may not be resold absent registration or qualifying for an exemption.
-Reg CF securities must be held for one (1) year after the offering, with some exceptions.
+Reg CF securities must be held for one (1) year after the offering, unless they’re transferred to the issuer, an accredited investor, family members or as part of a registered offering.
 Securities purchased in Rules 147 offerings can only be resold to residents of the state of the offering for a period of six (6) months after the sale by the issuer.
 These limitations on resale must be disclosed to offerees and may affect a potential investor’s willingness to purchase the securities, thus must be taken into account by the issuer prior to the start of the offering.

 Unlike the other listed exemptions, companies using Reg CF must use an intermediary—they cannot crowdfund on their own.
 Intermediaries are licensed broker-dealers or online funding portals.